l-ra/openeet/dotnet/README.md

 # Work In Progress
-Even if working well with playground of the EET system, this is still work in progress.
+Even if working well with v3 of the playground of the EET system, this is still work in progress.

 Any contribution is welcomed!